Resources and Information on the October 2025 Federal Government Shutdown

 How to get help from Casar’s office

-Congressman Casar’s office will be open during regular hours and working hard to help Texans navigate the shutdown.
+Congressman Casar’s office is open during regular hours and working hard to help Texans navigate the shutdown.
 Some casework may slow down because an agency stops processing cases during a shutdown, while others will continue.
 You can contact our office for details.

 Get Help from Our Caseworkers: Constituent Services Request Form